 How To Care For The Amaryllis Belladonna Lily

-The Belladonna Lily plant is happiest when it is getting plenty of sunshine and warmth.
+The Amaryllis Belladonna plant is happiest when it is getting plenty of sunshine, warmth and full sun.
 Make sure to place it either beside a sunny window or on the outdoors.
 The way it reflects sunlight makes it more attractive in its natural state.

 It has been at times recommended for growing indoors in pots but is usually more unreliable when grown that way than when grown outdoors – and is much more bother.